 The beautiful views of Red Rock Canyon highlight desert beauty.
 Visitors enjoy breathtaking vistas with unique landscapes.
 Some of the cliffs reach up to 3,000 feet.
 There are many wildlife sightings, such as the golden eagle, hummingbirds, coyotes, and desert tortoises.
 When you’re at Red Rock, you can’t even believe you’re only 30 minutes from the Las Vegas Strip!
 It feels worlds away from the hustle and bustle of the neon lights.

 The Hoover Dam is in Black Canyon and was built in 1932.
 It draws over a million visitors a year.
 It is a National Historic Landmark.
 The Hoover Dam generates over 4 billion kilowatts of power a year that powers Las Vegas and surrounding states.
 Named one of the top 10 construction achievements of the 20th century, the Hoover Dam stands the test of time.
-You can see the Dam as well as the power plant on a Gray Line Las Vegas tour.
+You can take Hoover Dam tours and see the Dam as well as the power plant, Lake Mead, and the Colorado River.